rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ## EventMachine on Netty

 Netty is *the* Java NIO library of choice.
 Eventmachine has a java reactor, but it is out of date, doesn't have feature parity and doesn't have any active maintainers.
 It would be great to (a) expose a nice Netty + Ruby API, and (b) provide an "EM compatibility layer" to help migrate existing EM projects onto JRuby.

+## Thin on JRuby

+If we get better Eventmachine support for JRuby, having a running Thin WebServer based on Eventmachine would be great.
+Then it would be easier to run Eventmachine jobs from within a e.g. Rails application.
+Everything would run within the reactor and you did not have to run the EM reactor in a new thread.